DigitalProducts/codeception-module-visualception/readme.md

 # VisualCeption
 Visual regression tests integrated in [Codeception](http://codeception.com/).

-This module can be used to compare current representation of a website element with an expeted.
+This module can be used to compare the current representation of a website element with an expeted.
+It was written on the shoulders of codeception and integrates in a very easy way.

 ## How it works